pitchayasak/Multiverse-Stellar/testnet/README.md

 CORE_VALIDATOR_KEY_3="SDGTXMWIJAIBTTLDYVE5VGO3QTQ3JWDOMJRLCNTIEIOMQ2HY32QGS7BM"
 CORE_ZONE_3="asia-east1-c"

 **CORE_VALIDATOR_KEY** is public/private for your nodes.
 Nodes shouldn’t share keys.
-You should carefully *secure your private key*.
+You should carefully `secure your private key`.
 If it is compromised, someone can send false messages to the network and those messages will look like they came from you.

 Generate a key pair like this:
-###### $ stellar-core --genseed
+**$ stellar-core --genseed**
 the output will look like
 ```
 Secret seed: SBAAOHEU4WSWX6GBZ3VOXEGQGWRBJ72ZN3B3MFAJZWXRYGDIWHQO37SY
 Public: GDMTUTQRCP6L3JQKX3OOKYIGZC6LG2O6K2BSUCI6WNGLL4XXCIB3OK2P
 ```
-`Please update to your nodes private key if possible.`
+<font color=red>Please update to your nodes private key if possible.</font>

 #### 6. run setup scripts
 ```sh